codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

   When you [create an Argo CD application]({{site.baseurl}}/docs/deployments/gitops/create-application/) in Codefresh, you are prompted to select the:
     * GitOps Runtime for the application
     * Git Source in which to store the application manifest, from among the Git Sources in the Runtime to which you have write permissions
-      The Restricted Git Source you select dictates which target clusters and namespaces are available for deployment.
+      The Restricted Git Source you select dictates the target clusters and namespaces available for deployment.
-      Codefresh enforces the limitations through both the UI and the Runtime to ensure that applications can’t deploy outside their set boundaries.
+      Codefresh enforces the limitations through both the UI and the Runtime to ensure that applications cannot be deployed outside their set boundaries.

 Repeat this process to set up Restricted Git Sources for other teams.